smly/giraph-classifier/README.md

 # java-Giraph-LabelPropagation

+The label propagation algorithm is one of the most basic semi-supervised model.
-An implementation of label propagation (GFHF, [Zhu and Ghahramani, 2002]) with Apache Giraph.
+This is an implementation of the algorithm (GFHF, [Zhu and Ghahramani, 2002]) with Apache Giraph.

 ## Usage

-Merged into examples directiory.
+Merge src/**/*.java into examples directiory.

     $ mvn copile && mvn package